synedra/fusionauth-quickstart-javascript-react-web/step1.md

 ## Wait a few moments...

 The servers are starting up so you can work with them.
+This usually takes less than a minute, and then the login screen for the FusionAuth UI will appear in the middle column.

 Once the login screen appears, you can login with the following credentials: